sherlock-audit/2024-10-debita-judging/README.md

  Add a recovery mechanism that allows incentive creators to withdraw unclaimed tokens after an epoch ends.
 This should only be possible if the epoch had zero activity.

-# Issue M-15: An attacker can steal the entire borrow and lending incentive of an epoch with FLASHLOAN in a single transaction
+# Issue M-19: An attacker can steal the entire borrow and lending incentive of an epoch with FLASHLOAN in a single transaction

 Source: https://github.com/sherlock-audit/2024-10-debita-judging/issues/708

 ## Found by
-BengalCatBalu, CL001, Feder, KaplanLabs, KlosMitSoss, Pablo, bbl4de, dimulski, lanrebayode77, tjonair, xiaoming90
+BengalCatBalu, CL001, Feder, KaplanLabs, KlosMitSoss, Pablo, bbl4de, dimulski, lanrebayode77, mike-watson, pashap9990, tjonair, xiaoming90
 ### Summary

 An attacker, with the aid of flash-loan can steal the entire borrow and lending incentives.